 Event Details: This event was a virtual, university-wide lecture and discussion with Loretta Ross, an author, activist, and academic scholar who coined the term “reproductive justice” and co-founded SisterSong Women of Color Reproductive Justice Collective in 1997.

-The event was free to anyone who wished to join, and was not limited to Columbia Students.
+The event was free to anyone who wished to join.
 Watch a video of the conversation.

 Saman Kamgar-Parsi (she/her) and Caitlin Yee (she/her) are second-year Master's students in social work and members of the Columbia School of Social Work’s Reproductive Justice Interest Group.
 The Group is a student-led initiative that organizes events and discussions focused on how social workers, particularly within the Columbia School of Social Work community, can advocate for reproductive justice throughout their careers.
 The Group grounds its work in the understanding that social workers past and present have perpetuated a legacy of anti-Black racism, and that abolition and radical change are necessary to move towards a true reproductive justice framework.

 Project Details: The Black Thesis Working Group brought together Black juniors and seniors who were writing and researching for their senior theses.
 This group allowed students to support each other by sharing research ideas, techniques and giving peer feedback.
 At the end of the semester, students presented their projects to other Black students on campus, particularly Black underclassmen who wished to learn about different departments at Columbia and Barnard.

 The group met biweekly to host peer-review circles.